pegasi-ai/pegasi-shield/README.md

-# Dolly 2.0 Series
-Democratizing resources for fine-tuning, inferencing, and evaluating Dolly 2.0.
+# Guardrail ML

+Guardrail ML is an open-source LLM metrics toolkit for evaluating, benchmarking, and monitor language models.
+We will be providing examples with Dolly 2.0, which can be swapped for other HuggingFace models, to democratize fine-tuning, evaluating, and safeguarding LLMs.

 Changelog below:

+06/29/23 Update:
+1. We are working hard behind the scenes to release a v0.01 version in the coming weeks with accompanying Google Colab notebooks and YouTube video.

 06/09/23 Update:
 1. Working on releasing developer tools here for evaluating LLMs off HuggingFace for effectiveness, robustness, and custom eval metrics.
 Stay tuned.